vanderoffice/CA-Strategy/03-talent-development.md

 Provide sustainable capacity to support current Fellows' projects and sustain innovations after Fellows graduate to Senior Fellow status.
 Data governance teams are permanent civil service staff providing ongoing data management, quality, and integration capabilities.

+These teams are also foundational to AI readiness.
+AI systems require high-quality, well-governed data to function effectively—and human oversight to ensure responsible use.
+Data governance teams provide both: they prepare the data AI needs and establish the oversight processes that ensure AI is used appropriately.

 **Blended Expertise Model:**

 Effective data governance requires combining domain expertise with technical data skills: